 opportunity to experience the Highlands of Scotland firsthand though traditional music, food and

-But what some might not realize is that when the sun goes down, the fun is only beginning.
+activities.
+But what some might not realize is that when the sun goes down, the fun is only

 As the sun sinks behind Grandfather Mountain’s mile-high peaks, the clan leaders convene to announce the presence of their family’s line.
 Some bang their chest and yell as the enthusiastically primitive ceremony progresses, all in an effort to invoke the “Spirit of the Clans” upon the weekend’s traditional Scottish experience.

-The Celtic Jam takes place Friday night and features performers that blend the traditional Celtic sounds of the Isles with the traditional bluegrass sounds of the Southern Appalachians.
+The Celtic Jam takes place on Friday night and features performers who blend the traditional Celtic sounds of the isles with the traditional bluegrass sounds of the Southern Appalachians.
 Tickets are $15 for adults and $5 for children.

-Self-described as “pure primal energy with a Celtic twist,” Tuatha Dea’s eclectic sound blends the tribal vibe of primitive drums with conventional and unconventional instruments, such as guitar, bass, modern and Native American flutes, as well as myriad vocal styles to create a unique sound.
+Self-described as “pure primal energy with a Celtic twist,” Tuatha Dea’s eclectic sound blends the tribal vibe of primitive drums with conventional and nonconventional instruments, such as guitar, bass, modern and Native American flutes, as well as a myriad of vocal styles to create a truly unique sound.

 For more information on the Grandfather Mountain Highland Games, phone (828) 733-1333 or visit http://www.gmhg.org.

 For lodging and other travel information, contact North Carolina High Country Host at (800) 438-7500.